Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

   }
 </style>

-# How to Prepare a Python Code for Packaging
+# Packaging a Python Code

 ---